 As a result of their unforgivable flaws, the Ice Climbers suffer from horrendous matchups – perhaps the worst of any amiibo in Ultimate – making their competitive presence almost nonexistent.
 Bowser, the strongest amiibo in the game, absolutely annihilates the Ice Climbers and can often win a three-stock game against them in less than a minute and a half.
 Bowser outranges, outdamages, and outmaneuvers them, and even has a more reliable recovery.
 Even if the Ice Climbers pull off a miracle and don’t self-destruct, they will often fall right into Bowser’s up smash attack several times in a row until they are KOed.
 The Ice Climbers have uphill battles against top-tier characters, and even that’s being generous; in reality, these matchups may very well be unwinnable for them.
 I hope to prove this wrong, but the Ice Climbers even struggle against low-tier characters such as Sheik and Fox.
 In other words, any time an Ice Climbers amiibo wins a set, it’s an absolute miracle of random number generation gone right.
 In the end, you can’t play as your amiibo when it participates in a tournament.
 You have to hope it does the right thing.
 And the Ice Climbers almost always do it wrong.

 Despite everything, I’m still a huge fan of the Ice Climbers.
 I think they’re very unique characters who bring a lot to the table in Smash Bros., and I’m happy to see that they’ve returned from Smash 4 where they were sorely missed.
 Personally, I “main” the Ness and Ice Climbers amiibo, meaning I prefer focusing on these two specific characters rather than spreading myself thin between the entire cast.
 Even though I’m not a fan of Ice Climber on the NES, I’m determined to try and find something with these characters.
-My goal is to win a standard tournament with them; while I was able to do this with my Ness amiibo rather quickly, my Ice Climbers amiibo haven’t been as fortunate.
+My goal is to win a standard tournament with them; while I was able to do this with my Ness amiibo rather easily, my Ice Climbers amiibo haven’t been as fortunate.
 Any further discoveries involving the Ice Climbers amiibo will be posted here as soon as it becomes available.
-Thanks for reading, and if you would like to train an Ice Climbers amiibo of your own… I would recommend you reconsider.
+Thanks for reading, and if you would like to raise an Ice Climbers amiibo of your own, I would recommend reading our in-depth training guide.